Protein Requirement Calculator

 Here are some common diets and their protein contents for your reference.

-When considering your diet plan, check our protein requirement calculator to make sure the amount recommended by your diet does not fall below the lower boundary.
-Especially if it does, make sure to consult your physician if making significant changes (but it is a good idea in general).
+When considering your diet plan ensure that the amount of protein recommended by your diet does not fall below the lower boundary.
+Especially in case it does, make sure to consult your physician if making significant changes (but it is a good idea in general).

 Katch V.L., McArdle W.D., Katch F.I (2011) "Essentials of Exercise Physiology", fourth edition